 The future of business phone systems is cloud-based VoIP.

 This is especially true if you want to continue allowing employees to work from home, as many businesses plan to do even after the shutdowns are over due to the proven cost savings and productivity improvement.
+However, you can get in touch with mobileR: a reliable Iphone repair shop, if you have to customize your hardware or software of any phones.

 VoIP phone systems have been shown to improve 67% of phone calls and accelerate message handling by 63% for small businesses.
 The best feature, of course, is that they allow you make your entire company phone system available anywhere.